 Despite the postcard perfect images of swaying palms, beaches, and sunshine, the Hawaiian Islands see some of the highest numbers of rainfall in the world.
 Parts of the island of Maui, such as Big Bog on the edge of Haleakala National Park and the mountain of Puu Kukui receive 404.4 and 384.4 inches of rain per year(respectively), while Mt.
 Wai’ale’ale on Kauai sees an incredible 450 inches.
 When it comes to Hawaii’s cities, the Big Island’s Hilo is the winner with 272 days of rain each year and 126.7 inches falling annually.Continue to 5 of 9 below.

 05 of 09

-With a population of 400,000, Mangalore is one of India’s minor cities but receives the most rain of them all with an annual precipitation measuring in at 137 inches (11.4 feet).
+With a population of 400,000, Mangalore is a minor city (by Indian standards, anyway) but receives the most rain of them all with an annual precipitation measuring in at 137 inches (11.4 feet).
 The city is perched along the Arabian Sea on India’s western coast where the Netravathi and Gurupur rivers meet, and although its rainfall numbers are nothing to scoff at, it is by no means the rainiest place in India.
-India’s northeastern Meghalaya state is home to the two wettest villages in the world: Cherrapunji which sees 463.7 inches and Mawsynram (467.4 inches) —the current “wettest place on the planet.”Continue to 6 of 9 below.
+India’s northeastern Meghalaya state is home to the two wettest villages in the world: Cherrapunji, which sees 463.7 inches and Mawsynram (467.4 inches) —the current “wettest place on the planet.”Continue to 6 of 9 below.

 06 of 09